How you can help with preschool children’s speech development

 - Repeat back correctly what the child has said e.g. child says ‘There’s a tar.’
 You say.
 ‘Yes it’s a car.
 A noisy car.’
 Or child says ‘I want a do”.
 You say “Do you want a go?
 Ok let’s GO!”

-- Use other cues to show the child how to make the sound “Watch my mouth’, look in the mirror together and say the sound, use visual prompts to remind them to keep their tongue back.
-I will show you some of these tips in the webinar coming up.
+- Use other cues to show the child how to make the sound: “Watch my mouth’, look in the mirror together and say the sound, use visual prompts to remind them to keep their tongue back.
+I will show you some of these tips in our upcoming webinar later this month.

-- Clap out words to help get all the syllables in eg am-bu-lance, di-na –saur etc
+- Clap out words to help get all the syllables in, e.g. am-bu-lance, di-na –saur

 - Read to your child as often as you can.
 Every day is best.